mvolkmann/blog/src/prolog.md

 When using Scryer or SICStus Prolog, consider using {% aTargetBlank "https://github.com/triska/clpz", "CLP(Z)" %} as an alternative to CLP(FD).

+The atoms `inf` and `sup` represent extreme values in a given domain.
+For example, when the `clpfd` (or `clpz`) library is loaded, they represent extreme values of integers.
+They can only be used as range bounds specified with the `..` operator.

-In the domain of integers:
+In the case of the integer domain:

-- The atom `inf` represents the greatest value that is less than or equal to all integers.
+- `inf` represents the greatest value that is less than or equal to all integers.
   This can be thought of as negative infinity.
-- The atom `sup` represents the least value that is greater than or equal to all integers.
+- `sup` represents the least value that is greater than or equal to all integers.
   This can be thought of as positive infinity.